hypoxic/insta360-ble-api/README.md

-# insta360-wifi-api
+# insta360-ble-api

-**Python scripts to talk to Insta360 action cameras using the WiFi API**
+**Python scripts to talk to Insta360 action cameras using WiFi or Bluetooth LE**

-The insta360.py is a Python class which partially implements the WiFi API interface (TCP socket on port 6666) to communicate and control an Insta360 camera.
-It was developed by reverse engineering the communication between an **Insta360 ONE RS** camera and the Android app.
+The insta360.py is a Python class which implements both WiFi and BLE (Bluetooth Low Energy) interfaces to communicate and control an Insta360 camera.
+The WiFi API uses a TCP socket on port 6666, while BLE uses GATT characteristics.
+It was developed by reverse engineering the communication between an **Insta360 ONE RS** / **X4** camera and the Android app.

-## Connecting to the WiFi
+## Connection Methods

+### WiFi Connection

-Fortunately enough it is possibile to connect a GNU/Linux PC to the Insta360 through the WiFi, the default passowrd of the camera internal access point is **88888888**.
+It is possible to connect a GNU/Linux PC to the Insta360 through WiFi.
+The default password of the camera internal access point is **88888888**.

 Said incidentally, this is an **huge security hole** of the
 camera: as far I know it is not possibile to disable the WiFi